-One of the biggest disadvantages to using your PayPal account at VirWox is that the fees can get really high.
+One of the biggest disadvantages of using your PayPal account at VirWox is that the fees can get high.

 When you make your initial deposit, you will need to pay a 3.4% transaction fee.
 After that, you will then need to make two separate trades.
 Firstly this will be EUR>SLL and then SLL>BTC.
 Depending on the exchange rate that the other sellers ask for, this could start to add up quite significantly.

 And finally, don’t forget that you will then need to transfer your Bitcoin to a cryptocurrency exchange to trade them for Litecoin, which will also cost you additional fees!

 Unfortunately, no matter which option you go for, using PayPal to buy a digital currency will always be much more expensive than traditional methods.
 This is because the risks are much higher!

 So, now that you know how to buy Bitcoin with PayPal, in the next part of my ‘Buy Litecoin with PayPal’ guide I am going to show you how to trade your Bitcoin for Litecoin!

 How to Exchange Bitcoin for Litecoin